shaderheart/nanoshred/README.md

  - Uses PhysX for physics through an ObjC++-Swift binding layer
  - Video-as-a-texture support using AVKit
  - Tap detectors and on-screen tappable objects using the renderer
+ - Skeletal animations, both with skinned meshes and bone-attached objects

  ## Screenshots
  Car Scene with an HDRI Background, Reflections and Glass: